 D-CON shifted away from anticoagulant active ingredients like brodifacoum, Bromadiolone, dimethicone, and diphacinone and toward cholecalciferol (Vitamin D3).

-Cholecalciferol is the active component in d-Con bait blocks and does not contain any anticoagulants or neurotoxins.
+Cholecalciferol is the active component in d-Con bait blocks and contains no anticoagulants or neurotoxins.
 This main ingredient is not the only one in bait blocks; it is combined with fat, flour, and sugar to make it appealing to mice.

 What Is The Active Ingredient In d-CON?